SANDAG/ABM/docs/networks.md

 To learn how ABM3 handles the networks, refer to the [Network Import from TNED](design/supply/network-import-tned.md) page.

-## Transportation Network Editing Database (TNED)
+## Network Input Files

-The ABM3 networks are edited, maintained, and generated via SANDAG's internal Transportation Network Editing Database (TNED) system, which leverages ESRI's [ArcGIS Enterprise](https://enterprise.arcgis.com/en/get-started/latest/windows/what-is-arcgis-enterprise-.htm) and is hosted on an [enterprise geodatabase](https://enterprise.arcgis.com/en/server/latest/manage-data/windows/enterprise-geodatabases-and-arcgis-enterprise.htm).
+The ABM3 networks are edited, maintained, and generated via SANDAG's internal Transportation Network Editing Database (TNED) system, which leverages ESRI's [ArcGIS Enterprise](https://enterprise.arcgis.com/en/get-started/latest/windows/what-is-arcgis-enterprise-.htm) and is hosted on an [enterprise geodatabase](https://enterprise.arcgis.com/en/server/latest/manage-data/windows/enterprise-geodatabases-and-arcgis-enterprise.htm) while other input network files are manually maintained by modelers.
 The TNED system, via an [ETL](https://pro.arcgis.com/en/pro-app/latest/help/data/data-interoperability/what-is-the-data-interoperability-extension.htm) (Extract, Load, Transform) process, outputs the input ABM3 networks in a variety of different formats including [file geodatabase](https://pro.arcgis.com/en/pro-app/latest/help/data/geodatabases/manage-file-gdb/file-geodatabases.htm), CSV, and [shapefiles](https://doc.arcgis.com/en/arcgis-online/reference/shapefiles.htm).

 When describing the ABM3 networks, this page is specifically referring to the networks in their post-ETL state.
 A typical TNED ETL network directory includes the following: